 The good news is that even if you don't stick to your plan, you're better off for having made one.
 As long as you know where you're headed with retirement savings, you've set yourself up for success.

-Roughly 68% of Americans have access to a retirement account sponsored by their employer, but only 51% utilize those accounts.
-If you’re part of the other 49%, it might be time to start saving.
+Roughly 73% of Americans have access to a retirement account sponsored by their employer, but only 56% utilize those accounts.
+If you're not taking advantage, it might be time to start saving.

 Retirement benefits through work are part of your overall compensation package.
 Plus, employers will often match contributions up to a certain percentage, so you could be losing free money by not participating.